elvissoares/PyOZ/README.md

 # PyOZ
-A python implementation of a solver to the Ornstein–Zernike equation
+A python implementation of a solver to the Ornstein–Zernike equation using Pytorch.

 In the integral theory of fluid [^1], the Ornstein–Zernike equation [^2] connects the radial distribution function with the direct correlation function through that